-McDonald and others (2003) reported a late to middle-late Holocene age range (4 to 6 ka) for surfaces and soils in the eastern Mohave Desert that are generally correlative to the Ivanpah Valley Qay2 unit date in the range of
+McDonald and others (2003) reported a late to middle-late Holocene age range (4 to 6 ka) for surfaces and soils in the eastern Mohave Desert that are generally correlative to the Ivanpah Valley Qay2 unit date in the range of latest to middle-late Holocene.

 Young inactive alluvium (early Holocene to late Pleistocene) Young, inactive alluvial surfaces characterized by strongly planar morphology, moderate to strongly developed gravel pavement, and moderate to dark rock varnish.
 Minor etching of carbonate clasts is common.
 Deposit surface commonly has a distinctive aerial photograph pattern characterized by 'trellis' or 'alligator skin' appearance expressed as lighter-toned roughly rectangular areas with gravel pavement separated by roughly rectilinear pattern of vegetation bands and active, incised channels.
 Exposed thickness of unit ranges from 1 to ~4 m.
 Soil development is characterized by stage II carbonate morphology, and in granitic parent materials, argillic horizons.
 A or Av horizons (2-8 cm thick) overlie Bw (8-31 cm thick), Bt (8-18 cm thick), and/or Bk (10-61 cm thick) horizons.
 Bk horizons may contain strong stage I carbonate morphology, but more commonly display stage II carbonate morphology.
 Argillic horizons contain clay cutans on sand grains.
-Deposits with correlative surface and soil characteristics have been described at several locations in the vicinity of and others, 2005).
-Radiometric and mineral luminescence ages of the deposits reported in those studies range from the early Holocene to the late
+Deposits with correlative surface and soil characteristics have been described at several locations in the vicinity of Ivanpah Valley (Bell and others, 1998; McDonald and others, 2003; Page deposits reported in those studies range from the early Holocene to the late Pleistocene (approximately 9 to 22 ka).